walmartlabs/concord-website/docs/getting-started/triggers.md

 <a name="oneops"/>
 ## OneOps Events

-The `oneops` event source allows Concord to receive events from OneOps.
-The exact nature of those events depends on the configuration of the notification sink in OneOps.
+Using `oneops` as an event source allows Concord to receive events from OneOps.

-One of the possible event types is a deployment completion event:
+You can configure event properties in the OneOps notification sink, specifically for use in Concord triggers.

+Deployment completion events can be especially useful:

 ```yaml
 flows: